ibexa/documentation-developer/docs/getting_started/install_manually.md

 ### Set up Virtual Host

 1. To set up Virtual Host use the template provided with eZ Platform.
 You can find it in `ezplatform\doc\apache2` directory.

 1. Copy the Virtual Host template adequate to your Apache version into your `<Apache>\conf\vhosts` directory.
+For Apache 2.4 use `vhost.template` and for 2.2 `vhost.2.2.template`.
 Modify template to fit your installation.

 1. Restart Apache 2 server.
 Open your project in the browser and you should see the welcoming page.